chimpler/python-functional-guide/README.md

 ### min and max

-The function `min` and `max` returns respectively the minimum and maximum element of an iterable / iterator.
+The function `min` and `max` returns respectively the minimum and maximum element of an iterable.
 In Python, you can do:
 ```python
 > min([3, 2, 1, 5, 4])
 1